christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

-# Theory of mind and GPT models
+# Theory of Mind and GPT models

 Mechanistic interpretability allows us to reverse engineer the inner workings and representations learned by neural networks into understandable algorithms and concepts that provide a granular, causal understanding of neural networks.